yanray/Black_Hat_Cats/docs/labs/phase_1/Phase1.md

 ## Step 8: Make the Robot Go !
 Now using what we have done to run the motors, we can use it to control two motors to move in a square.
-Here is the code for it:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/J6l1jtC9Hv0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>